carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 After flattening:
 `! wc output_data/bjules_flat`

-## Converting between file types: jsonl to csv
+## Converting between file types: jsonl to csv to dataframe
 csv's are convenient for reading, and are useful as a data format later on for analyzing tweets outside of twarc. csv's are even conventient for reading, and are useful as a data format later on for analyzing tweets outside of twarc.